 Here are my observations on the selected Sports OTT services:

-- Two services offer episodic UHD 1080p HDR streaming services: MAX with Dolby Vision for basketball and Amazon Prime with Thursday Night Football (in low latency).
+- Seven services offer episodic UHD 1080p HDR streaming services, MAX with Dolby Vision for basketball and Amazon Prime with Thursday Night Football and NWSL in low latency, Apple TV+ for MLB, Paramount+ for Super Bowl LVIII (’24) and Peacock for Kentucky Derby.

 - All other services, unfortunately, stream in 1080p SDR and are thus not in UHD.

 - There’s more variety in vMVPD services.
 For instance, YouTube TV follows the source format, streaming NFL Sunday Ticket in 1080p SDR but streaming the Super Bowl in 2160p HDR.
-FuboTV tends to distribute in 2160p for special and regular events, reflecting its brand positioning.
+FuboTV tends to distribute in 2160p for both special and regular events, reflecting its brand positioning.
 An interesting finding regarding the EPL is that it is available in both HD (1080p SDR) and UHD (2160p HDR).
 Peacock opts for HD, while FuboTV chooses UHD.

 HDR Analytics

-- Based on the total amount of services (19), we have calculated the share of the different HDR formats in this market segment.
+- Based on the total amount of services (26), we have calculated the share of the different HDR formats in this market segment.

 Resolution Analytics

-We see that 2160p60 HDR is deployed at 43%, and there is no 2160p60 SDR, which is good as it does not offer much compared to 1080p HDR.
-21% of services are in 1080p60 HDR, meaning the UHD ratio is 78%, and 32% are still in legacy HD.
+We see the 2160p HDR is deployed at 43%, no 2160p60 SDR which is good as it does not bring much vs 1080p HDR (25%), 21% of services are in 1080p60 HDR, meaning the UHD (2160/1080p HDR) ratio is 75%, 25% still in legacy HD (1080p SDR) .

 The Ultra HD Forum Members’ Contribution